-Our success depends largely on the availability of and our ability to attract and retain high-quality management and operating personnel.
-Our business also requires skilled marketing and technical personnel, such as, among others, developers, data scientists and engineers, who are in high demand and are often subject to competing offers.
-Competition for qualified employees is intense in our industry, and the loss of even a few qualified employees, or an inability to attract, retain and motivate additional highly skilled employees required for the planned expansion of our business, could harm our operating results and impair our ability to grow.
+Our success largely depends on the availability of and our ability to attract and retain high-quality management and operating personnel.
+Our business also requires skilled marketing and technical profiles, such as, among others, developers, data scientists and engineers, who are in high demand and are often subject to competing offers.